Structured Wiring Advantages

 That infrastructure, called structured wiring, can efficiently run and integrate complex entertainment electronics, computer networks, security systems and total home automation controls.

-New-home builders that install structured wiring not only provide themselves with a powerful marketing tool — adding a valuable amenity to help convince wavering homebuyers — but they are also adding another substantive profit center to their business.
+New-home builders that install structured wiring not only provide themselves with a powerful marketing tool — adding a valuable amenity to help convince wavering homebuyers — but they are also putting themselves ahead of the curve instead of far behind it.

 Make the “Smart Home” Decision